B'nai Mitzvah: Preparation and Celebration

 • You are responsible for cleanup.

-There are three ways to organize your kiddush.
+There are two ways to organize your kiddush.

 Shabbat & Kashrut